KTA at The University of Texas at Austin

 To be invited, a student has to be a graduating senior whose GPA is in the top 10 percent of the class.
-Graduate students may also inducted based on similar standards.
+Graduate students may also be inducted based on similar standards.

-Our chapter was inactive for several years, and renewed in the spring of 2018.
-We invited 23 students to KTA in 2018, 15 undergraduates and eight graduate students.
+Our chapter was inactive for several years and renewed in the spring of 2018.
+We invited 23 students to KTA in 2018, 15 undergraduates, and eight graduate students.